onigoetz/absorption/README.md

 - `--threshold 6m` After what delay do you consider the knowledge lost. starts with a number, followed by 'd' for days, 'w' for weeks, 'm' for months or 'y' for years (1y, 6m, 9w).
 Defaults to one year.
 - `--contributors contributors.json` Feed data on contributors, see below for that file's format.
+- `--with-media` Media files (images, audio and video) are excluded by default from the scan, setting `--with-media` will include them.
 - `--verbose` Output lots of debug information
 - `--json file.json` Output the raw data to a json file. (used in conjunction with `--verbose` will output raw data per file as well)